-In his role as Special Assistant to the President and Senior Associate Counsel to the President, Jim provided counsel to the White House on matters involving government contracting, procurement, trade, and transportation and infrastructure.
+In his role as Special Assistant to the President and Senior Associate Counsel to the President, Jim provided counsel to the White House on matters involving government contracting, procurement, trade and transportation, and infrastructure.
 Jim had liaison responsibilities to the Department of Transportation and the General Services Administration.
 He played a significant role in the drafting and review of executive orders and was involved in the interview and selection process for United States Attorneys and Federal District and Circuit Court Judges.
-Jim served as an ethics official for the White House and had the responsibility of providing counsel on ethics and compliance matters including those involving the Ethics Act, Hatch Act, Stock Act, gift rules and financial conflicts of interest.
+Jim served as an ethics official for the White House and had the responsibility of providing counsel on ethics and compliance matters including those involving the Ethics Act, Hatch Act, Stock Act, gift rules, financial disclosures, and conflicts of interest.
 Jim also served as counsel to the Presidential Transition and was as a member of the legal team during the 2016 Republican National Convention.
-Throughout the 2016 election cycle, Jim was a frequent contributor on NBC 10 Philadelphia and currently serves as a legal and political contributor to CNN.
+Throughout the 2016 election cycle, Jim was a frequent contributor on NBC 10 Philadelphia.

 Having served as General Counsel to a legal organization with an outside counsel budget in excess of $30 million, Jim understands the fiscal challenges in-house legal departments face when it comes to outside counsel legal fees.
 While serving as General Counsel to the Commonwealth, Jim successfully implemented a program to reduce outside counsel fees by nearly twenty percent during his tenure.
 Jim was a featured panel speaker at the 2014 InsideCounsel magazine SuperConference, where he presented his model approach to many of the country’s leading in-house counsel.

-Prior to joining Governor Corbett’s administration in 2011, Jim spent three years as Of Counsel at Cozen O’Connor handling litigation matters throughout the country.
-Jim also served three years in the U.S. Attorney’s Office for the Eastern District of Pennsylvania, where he worked closely with the U.S. Attorney on public policy initiatives throughout the region.
+Prior to joining Governor Corbett’s administration, Jim spent three years as Of Counsel at Cozen O’Connor handling litigation matters throughout the country.
+Jim also served as a senior aide in the U.S. Attorney’s Office for the Eastern District of Pennsylvania, where he worked closely with the U.S. Attorney on public policy initiatives throughout the region.
 He was the liaison to federal, state, and local government and law enforcement officials and agencies.
 Early in his career, prior to joining the U.S. Attorney’s Office, Jim spent four years as a litigator handling cases throughout the region and country.

 Jim is active in politics and in the community.
-He has served as a campaign adviser and legal counsel to candidates running for federal, state and local office.
+He was recently elected to serve on the Board of Councilors to The Pennsylvania Society and is on the Board of Trustees of Rosemont College.
+Jim has served as a campaign adviser and legal counsel to candidates running for federal, state, and local office.
 In 2004, he served as the regional field director for Bush-Cheney presidential campaign.
-Dedicated to his community, Jim has served as chairman of the executive committee for the Steward’s Alliance of the Archdiocese of Philadelphia, an organization dedicated to the Archdiocese’s schools for special needs students.
+Dedicated to his community, Jim has served as Chairman of the executive committee for the Steward’s Alliance of the Archdiocese of Philadelphia, an organization dedicated to the Archdiocese’s schools for special needs students.
 He also served as a founding member of the Athletic Advantage Fund and on the executive committee of the Christian Street YMCA.
-Jim is a member of the board of directors of Rosemont College.
-He is a past member of the board of the directors of the Philadelphia Freedom Valley YMCA, the President's Leadership Council for Drexel University and the Pennsylvania Legal Aid Network.
+He is a past member of the Board of Directors of the Philadelphia Freedom Valley YMCA, the President's Leadership Council for Drexel University, and the Pennsylvania Legal Aid Network.

 Jim earned his law degree from the Widener University School of Law, where he served as a student law clerk for Pennsylvania Supreme Court Justice Thomas Saylor.
 He earned his undergraduate degree from Temple University, where he was a member of the Temple Owls football team.
 Immediately following law school, Jim served as a law clerk to the late Honorable Vincent A. Cirillo, President Judge Emeritus of the Pennsylvania Superior Court.